Is it better to dance barefoot or in heels?

 Pole dancing shoes are typically known for thick platforms and spiky heels.
 However, there is pole fitness dancing shoes that are more for the athletic type pole dancer.
 So really, it depends on whether you are practicing for competition or just a home user who loves to be sexy while getting in shape or maybe both!

 If you already know you want to pole dance in heels, then I suggest starting with boots and then working up to heels.
 Start with thicker heals at first and then you can work into dancing in thin spiky heels.
 Do not start learning to dance in heels with a spiky heeled shoe!
+A thin heal is more likely to put you off balance and lead to a slip or fall, not to mention more nasty bruises.
+Preventing and treating bruises is already bad enough in pole, we don't need to go making it worse with bad shoes.

 Safety is so important when doing this as you don’t want to twist an ankle.
 Use the sturdiest shoes you can find, especially if you are a beginner.
 Remember you are dancing in these shoes so they need to stand up to some use that is beyond the average user.
+Also, consider learning how to pole dance without heels first, then put them on once you have the hang of it, ESPECIALLY if you have no dance experience and need to learn good dance technique.

 A good pair of pole dancing shoes with heals will cost you at least $50 or more (hopefully more).
 You don’t want to go cheap and skimp; you could seriously be hurt if the shoe fails mid performance.
 Remember to get a shoe that straps on the ankle is best.